saifnoman/Application-Development-Resource/README.md

   Example for the React Level-1:

-  - You would head over to [gists](https://gist.github.com) and create a gist file for that level, called **react_level1.json** with a content of {}.
+  - You would head over to [gists](https://gist.github.com) and create a gist file for that application, called **react_level1.json** with a content of {}.
-  - After creating the gist file for the level you are working on, do the following **important three steps**.
+  - After creating the gist file for the application you are working on, do the following **important three steps**.

     ![Alt Text](./assets/sampleReactLevel1.gif)